degenrocket/spasm.js/README.md

 - `spasmEvent.signatures[0].pubkey`
 - `spasmEvent.signatures[0].format.name`

-The Spasm event can be signed with different protocols (e.g., Spasm, Dmp, Nostr), so the original signed events are stored at:
+Any Spasm event can be signed with different protocols (e.g., Spasm, Dmp, Nostr), so all the original (un)signed event objects/strings are stored at:
 - `spasmEvent.siblings`

 See the full list of properties of `SpasmEventV2` at `./src.ts/types/interfaces.ts`.